Financial assistance in middle region of Kansas.

 - Job finding programs – Access services including resume review, interview preparation, and more.
 Mid-Kansas CAP will work with you in either a group or individual setting too.

 - Homeless can get referrals from the supportive housing program.
 Learn about the Mid-Kansas apartments that are available or financial aid resources, including loans, that can be used for deposits or rental costs.

 - Several other resources are available.
 Continue with programs from Mid-Kansas Community Action.

 Call the Mid-Kansas Community Action Program at (316) 775-3000.
-Or locate more government run programs in the state.
+Or locate more government run public assistance programs in Kansas.

 Food programs in middle part of Kansas